movb/money-transfer/README.md

 Trying to stick to the principle of "the simpler the better", I did not use different database implementations, but made a simple storage based on ConcurrentHashMap.
 The design is also simple, but have some extensibility - versioning APIs.
-I also believe that transfer API must API supports idempotency for safely retrying requests without accidentally performing the same operation twice, so I added optional idempotencyKey field to transaction request.
+I also believe that transfer API must supports idempotency for safely retrying requests without accidentally performing the same operation twice, so I added optional idempotencyKey field to transaction request.

 Used [sparkjava](http://sparkjava.com) for implementing REST service, [gson](https://github.com/google/gson)